 Why is data protection due diligence important for your business?

 It’s important to understand why due diligence requests land on your desk in the first place.
-Under GDPR, data controllers must only work with processors that provide sufficient guarantees of compliance with data protection rules.
-This means that before a contract can be signed with your business as a processor, controllers must assess whether your business has the appropriate technical and organisational measures in place to protect personal data they share with you (e.g. the data of their staff or clients which you’ll access when delivering your services).
+Under GDPR, data controllers must only work with processors that provide sufficient guarantees of compliance with data protection rules, as set out in the ICO’s UK GDPR guidance.
+This means that before a contract can be signed with your business as a processor, controllers must assess whether your business has the appropriate technical and organisational measures in place to protect personal data they share with you (e.g. the data of their staff or clients, which you’ll access when delivering your services).

 If you’re not prepared or don’t have the answers, the due diligence process can delay projects and, in the worst case, can cause you to lose business if the customer isn’t comfortable about how you’ll safeguard their data.

-No one can predict exactly what your controller customers will ask during due diligence.
+No one can predict exactly what your controller customers will ask during the due diligence process.
 Their questions might depend on the nature of their business, the types of personal data you handle, and the level of risk involved.
 Here are some key steps your business can take to prepare:

 Understand your data processing activities

 Controllers will expect you to clearly explain how their personal data is used, stored, accessed, and why it is necessary under your contract.
-As part of this process, think about the purposes for which you need the data, which types of data you need to use, why, and how the data will flow, including any third parties who will have access to the data and whether it will be transferred outside of the UK.
+As part of this process, consider the purposes for which you require the data, the types of data needed, the reasons for using them, and how the data will be processed, including any third parties that will have access to it and whether it will be transferred outside the UK.

 You could explain this by creating a data flow diagram or data map, illustrating how you will use the controller’s data for their project.
 This should include every stage of processing, from collection to storage, transmission, and ultimate deletion of the controller’s data.
 Having a detailed and up-to-date data map ready to share with controllers will demonstrate that you have a thorough understanding of their data and are handling it responsibly.

-It can also help answer a lot of questions from the outset about the types of data you use and why, which can avoid protracted back and forth.
-However, this might vary for different customers, so you should make sure you pay attention and tailor your approach and the information you present.
-If your customer has a Data Protection Officer, they may want to have a thorough understanding of your data processing from the get-go, to ensure their business needs to run a data protection impact assessment (a ‘DPIA’) before sharing information with you.
+It can also help answer many questions from the outset about the types of data you use and why, which can avoid protracted back-and-forth.
+However, this may vary for different customers, so it is essential to pay attention and tailor your approach and the information you present accordingly.
+If your customer has a Data Protection Officer, they may want to have a thorough understanding of your data processing from the outset, to ensure their business can conduct a data protection impact assessment (a ‘DPIA’) before sharing information with you.

 Review your data security measures